moorepants/learn-multibody-dynamics/angular.rst

    \bar{u} = u_1\hat{b}_x + u_2\hat{b}_y + u_3\hat{b}_z

-Taking the derivative in another reference frame :math:`A` by applying the product rule and applying the above theorems let's us arrive at this new
+Taking the derivative in another reference frame :math:`A` by applying the product rule and applying the above theorems let us arrive at this new theorem:
-theorem:

 .. math::
    :label: deriv-arb-vector